-$^{^{2}}$ There are, of course, more than two meanings.
+$^{2}$ There are, of course, more than two meanings.
 See review by Cottingham (1979)

-- One is neutral or non-punitive.
-Retribution is associated with responding to past crime; its justification is to censure wrong-doing.
-For some, censure itself is the punishment. - Another is more punitive.
-Retribution is associated with emotions of revenge or punitive intentions toward wrongdoers, that is, to inflict pain on them.
+censure wrong-doing.
+For some, censure itself is the punishment.

+• Another is more punitive.
+Retribution is associated with emotions of revenge or punitive intentions toward wrong-doers, that is, to inflict pain on them.